 -

-Nutrient density matters per bite or sip: When portions are smaller, foods that deliver more nutritional value in less volume become more relevant for overall health and steady weight management.
+Nutrient density matters per bite or sip: When portions are smaller, foods that deliver more nutritional value in less volume become more relevant for maintaining overall health and steady weight management.

-Why Protein Works Well With Small, Low-Appetite Meals
+Protein Works Well With Small, Low-Appetite Meals

 -